 We continued on and over the next few hours learned about Toronto’s history, architecture, neighborhoods, and famous landmarks.
 And even though it was a little chilly, we were having so much fun we barely noticed.

 Terrence was a wealth of information and answered all of our questions.
 He was constantly checking to make sure we were ok, and provided us with snacks and water about half way through the tour (always a perk!).
 Something else that I really loved was that he seemed to love taking pictures as much as we did.
-He had no problem pulling over so we could take pictures of things and he was constantly busting out his camera as well.
+He had no problem pulling over so we could take pictures of things and he was constantly taking out his camera as well.
 As a blogger, that was much appreciated.

 We’ll never forget our first bike tour and how much we enjoyed ourselves with Toronto Bicycle Tours.
 They made the whole experience so much fun and helped us to fall even more in love with Toronto.
 We can’t wait until our next visit so we can go cruising with them again!